koolarrowsolutions/ParentJourney/replit.md

 2. **Child Profile Management**:
    - Users can create, edit, and delete child profiles
-   - Each profile stores name, date of birth, gender (optional), and notes
+   - Each profile stores name, date of birth, gender (optional), notes, and personality traits
    - Age calculation from date of birth for developmental insights
+   - Personality trait selection (up to 7) with age-appropriate traits shown
    - Child selection when creating journal entries

 3. **AI Feedback Generation**: